NSHipster/articles/2015-10-05-guard-and-defer.md

 ### (Any Other) Defer Considered Harmful

 As handy as the `defer` statement is, be aware of how its capabilities can lead to confusing, untraceable code.
-It may be tempting to use `defer` in cases where a function needs to a return a value that should also be modified, as in this typical implementation of the postfix `++` operator:
+It may be tempting to use `defer` in cases where a function needs to return a value that should also be modified, as in this typical implementation of the postfix `++` operator:

 ```swift
 postfix func ++(inout x: Int) -> Int {